 HC 1650 M7C3

-The Directional High Chrome entry-level Anisotropic Global spec OEM 100 wear plate is the general purpose of wear plate to increase life cycle over the STD QT or AR plate.
-More suited to the Mobile earth moving equipment of medium wear abrasion to low impact applications.
+The Global spec wear plate is to increase life cycle over the STD QT or AR plate.
+Applications for Mobile earth moving equipment and fixed plant of medium wear abrasion to low impact applications.
 The matrix structure is an Austenitic high chrome carbide saturation of more than 35% of chrome meets the ASTM G65-04 dry sand rubber wheel test of fewer than 0.3 grams loss.

 Wear Plate Specifications